 With her own children, Connie wanted to create an environment in which they wouldn’t feel judged or threatened, the way she had felt growing up.
 She wanted to address what they did wrong without judging them as people.

 I try to create such an environment with my clients, and I offer nonjudgmental space for them to reflect on their behavior.
 Prodding gently, yet persistently, I help them discover strategies for coping with the demands of their lives.
 My urging has earned me a comparison to “Mother Teresa in army boots,” but it’s also led to successes that have changed my clients’ lives.

 To succeed, you have to believe that you can succeed.
 Many people with ADHD have been labeled “stupid.”
 Refusing to accept this label can make all the difference in your life.
 By rejecting the negative scripts that hold you back, you can begin to see yourself more realistically.

-4. Be Ready to Change
+Step 4: Be Ready to Change with ADHD Coaching

 The question often arises about whether coaching can benefit anyone who is coping with ADHD.
 Experience has taught me that the answer lies in a client’s readiness to commit time and spirit to the endeavor.